Boots busy at work entertaining her Humans! |

 Just because we have a milk cow does not mean that we have to push her to full capacity with regards to milk production.
 If we don't need that much milk, it's really a waste of time and resources to obtain so much.
 It takes nutritional energy for Bambi to produce milk.
 I would prefer she use that energy to keep her own body in good condition and prepare for her next pregnancy.
 Having more milk than we can use takes up my time and energy, too.
 Having a fridge full of milk is a blessing if you can use it.
 If you can't, it becomes exhausting trying to find uses for an overabundance of the white stuff! (remember, more is arriving every day!)

-Udder Check--back teats look a little tight--will milk just
+Udder Check--back teats look a little tight--will milk just a bit to relieve the pressure. |

 About 2 weeks ago, I decreased our daily milking to every other day.
 I was able to do this because the calf has grown and is able to handle more of Bambi's milk production for her own growing body.
 I still monitor Bambi every day.
 If one of the teats is engorged (typically one of the back teats since they aren't as easy for the calf to nurse from), I milk just a bit out of it.
 "Just a bit" is key here.
 I'm just wanting to relieve the pressure, not stimulate increased production.